4IK25CS217/CDD-LAB-01/README.md

-# Git Setup and GitHub Push Guide (Windows)

-**System:** Windows 10/11 with Git Bash
-**Goal:** Install Git, perform basic file operations, and push a project to GitHub using the terminal.

----
+# Install and configure git locally on your machine and perform basic git operations.

 ## 1. Overview